 The Chinese Silver Panda is a series of silver bullion coins.
 The design of the panda is changed every year.
-The People’s Republic of China has struck its own gold and silver bullion coins since early 80’s for the international trade.
+The People’s Republic of China has struck its own gold and silver bullion coins since the early 80s for international trade.

 The Chinese mint always has struck Silver and Gold Panda coins together.
 The design of the panda on the coin is changed every year and minted in different sizes and denominations, ranging from 0.5 troy oz. to 1 kilogram.
 The Silver Panda coins issued up to the year 1985 were proof quality, with a precious metal content of 27 grams of 0.900 fine silver and a diameter of 38.6 mm.
 Mintages were only 10,000 for each year.
 There are several mints in China that have produced Silver Panda coins over the last few years, including the mints in Shenzhen, Shanghai, and Shenyang.
 Unlike coins made by US mints Chinese mints generally, do not carry mintmarks which can distinguish the mint origin.